The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 The First Decision: Surgery or Conservative Management?

-This is often the most overwhelming part of day one.
-Your vet may have already raised it.
+This is often the most overwhelming part of day one, and your vet may have already raised it.
+The right answer depends almost entirely on your dog’s neurological grade and how quickly they declined.

-Surgery (decompression) involves a veterinary neurosurgeon removing the disc material that’s pressing on the spinal cord.
-It’s typically recommended for Grade 3, 4, or 5 dogs — especially if there’s been sudden, rapid decline.
-The general clinical thinking is that the sooner it’s done in severe cases, the better the outcome tends to be, though every dog is different.
+Surgery (decompression) involves a veterinary neurosurgeon removing the disc material pressing on the spinal cord.
+It is generally recommended for Grade 3, 4, or 5 dogs, especially when the decline has been sudden or rapid.
+The prevailing clinical view is that earlier surgery tends to produce better outcomes in severe cases, though every dog’s situation is different.

-Conservative management (sometimes called “crate rest”) is often appropriate for Grade 1 and 2 dogs.
-It means strict rest, anti-inflammatory medication, and a very gradual return to activity over six to eight weeks.
+Conservative management is typically appropriate for Grade 1 and Grade 2 dogs.
+It means strict crate rest, anti-inflammatory medication, and a very carefully controlled return to activity over six to eight weeks.

 In my experience, the biggest mistake people make is assuming conservative management is the “easy” option.
-It requires extreme discipline — from you and your dog.
-And it absolutely does not mean waiting and hoping.
-It’s an active treatment protocol that you have to follow precisely for it to have a chance of working.
+It requires extreme discipline — from you and your dog — and it is absolutely not the same as watching and waiting.
+It’s an active treatment protocol that has to be followed precisely to have a real chance of working.
 I’ve written a full breakdown of both paths in my IVDD surgery vs. conservative care guide if you want to go deeper on either option.

-If surgery is on the table and you’re not sure, ask for a referral to a veterinary neurologist for a second opinion.
-Most will see urgent cases within 24–48 hours, and many offer phone or telemedicine consultations.
+If surgery is being discussed and you’re not sure, ask for a referral to a veterinary neurologist.
+Most will see urgent IVDD cases within 24–48 hours, and many offer phone or telemedicine consultations for initial triage.

 • What grade is my dog, and what does that mean for their prognosis?